-- · the seriousness of the breach; - · the likelihood of the breach occurring again; - whether the employee has committed the breach more than once; - the risk the breach poses to employees, students or any others; and - · whether the breach would be serious enough to warrant formal disciplinary action.
+- · the seriousness of the conduct; - the likelihood of such conduct occurring again; - whether the employee has breached the Code of Conduct more than once; - the risk the breach poses to staff, students or any others; and - whether the conduct is serious enough to warrant formal disciplinary action.

-Actions that may be taken by the School in respect of a breach of the Code include:
+Action that may be taken by the School after a breach of the Code may include (but is not limited to):

-- · management or remedial action; - · professional development training; and/or - disciplinary action ranging from a warning to termination of employment.
+- · management or remedial action;

+- professional development training; and/or

+- disciplinary action ranging from a warning to termination of employment.